raceychan/ididi/README.md

     resource = await scope.resolve(Resource)
 ```

+#### Contexted Scope

-you can use dg.use_scope to retrive most recent scope, context-wise, this allows your to have
+You can use dg.use_scope to retrive most recent scope, context-wise, this allows your to have
 access the scope without passing it around, e.g.

 ```python